 The Illawarra region of New South Wales includes the city of Wollongong and the hinterland area along the coast and west to the southern highlands region.
 The region comprises the three local government areas of Kiama, Shellharbour and Wollongong, and parts of the local government areas of Campbelltown, Sutherland Shire and Wollondilly to the north, and Shoalhaven and Wingecarribee to the south west.
 The region covers a total area of around 1,539 square kilometres or less than 1 per cent of New South Wales and is home to approximately 276,000 people (ABS 2011).

 Agricultural land in the Illawarra region occupies 474 square kilometres, or 31 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 862 square kilometres, or 57 per cent of the region.
 The most common land use by area is minimal use, which occupies 515 square kilometres or 34 per cent of the Illawarra region.

-Health care and social assistance was the largest employment sector with 22,700 people, followed by retail trade with 17,200 people, and education and training with 16,700 people.
-Other important employment sectors in the region were construction, accommodation and food services, and manufacturing.
-The agriculture, forestry and fishing sector employed less than 200 people, representing less than 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 22,700 people, followed by retail trade with 17,100 people, and construction with 16,100 people.
+Other important employment sectors in the region were education and training, accommodation and food services, and transport, postal and warehousing.
+The agriculture, forestry and fishing sector employed 300 people, representing less than 1 per cent of the region's workforce.

 Value of agricultural production

-The Illawarra region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were milk ($19 million), followed by cattle and calves ($6 million) and hay (cut) ($0.6 million).
-These commodities together contributed 99.7 per cent of the total value of agricultural production in the region.
+The most important commodities in the Illawarra region based on the gross value of agricultural production were milk ($17 million), followed by cattle and calves ($5 million) and apples ($0.5 million).
+These commodities together contributed 96 per cent of the total value of agricultural production in the region.